AdobeDocs/commerce-knowledge-base.en/help/troubleshooting/known-issues-patches-attached/ups-shipping-method-integration-migration-from-soap-to-restful-api.md

 >[!NOTE]
 >
+>If you uploaded any of the three patches from this article prior to **June 6, 2024**: If you are facing this issue because of the [!DNL Metric System/SI] measurements (kilograms and centimeters) not being used, you should re-apply one of these new, updated patches now published in this article for your 2.4.4+/2.4.5+/2.4.6+ version of Adobe Commerce/Magento Open Source once again, because otherwise you will not be able to select the [!DNL Metric System/SI] measurements of **kilograms** and **centimeters** in the [!DNL UPS] shipping methods in the **[!DNL Admin configuration]**.
+These new patches are compatible with the previously released patches.
+This issue will be fixed permanently in scope of upcoming Adobe Commerce version 2.4.7-p1 release planned for **June 11, 2024**.

+>[!NOTE]
+>
 >If you uploaded any of the three patches from this article prior to **October 10, 2023**, you should reapply one of these patches now published in this article for your 2.4.4+/2.4.5+/2.4.6+ version of Adobe Commerce/Magento Open Source once again, because otherwise you will not be able to select and configure specific [!DNL UPS] shipping methods in the **[!DNL Admin configuration]**, and you will have to have all of them enabled.
 These new patches are compatible with the previously released patches.

 This article provides a patch to resolve issues with the [!DNL United Parcel Service (UPS)] shipping method integration migration from [!DNL SOAP] to [!DNL RESTful API] for Adobe Commerce 2.4.4 - 2.4.6-pX.